 “We’re never going to squash all mental health problems…so you need to…address some gun safety and some gun legislation, [and] make it harder for a very mentally sick person to get a gun,” says Landeck.

-Madeline Seibel Dean is a college student at Vassar who was a Front Porch intern during the summer.
+Madeline Seibel Dean is a college student at Vassar who, as a Front Porch intern, interviewed students about school shootings.